RikiBorders/Akira-Voice-Control-System/OVERVIEW.md

 multiple platforms, automating a collection of tasks to make life easier for users.

+ # Roadmap

+ Wile exact timelines are not used, short-term roughly translates to any tasks to be completed within 6-8 months, where long-term tasks are to be completed after a year or greater.
+Tasks length vary a great deal, and may exceed, or greatly fall short of these suggestive dealines.

  Short-term:

 - [ ] Consistently begin listening when 'Akira' is heard